 I won a $908 studio in Long Island City in NYC's housing lottery, but I didn't count on the culture shock

-• The lottery was her ticket out of a rough Bronx neighborhood
+- The housing lottery was her ticket out of a rough Bronx neighborhood

 Victoria White

 Victoria White (a pseudonym) is a native New Yorker who grew up in the South Bronx.
-She works in retail while going to school part-time to finish her medical degree.
-This is her story of how she discovered New York City’s housing lottery, how long it took to get an apartment, and how it provided her with more than just an affordable apartment.
-Plus, she describes her sense of culture shock moving from her close-knit but rough South Bronx neighborhood to a quiet Long Island City building where neighbors keep to themselves.
+She works in retail while going to medical school part-time.
+New York City’s housing lottery provided her with an affordable apartment, but it was a shock to move from her close-knit but rough South Bronx neighborhood to a quiet Long Island City building where neighbors keep to themselves.

 When I was 24, my mom moved from the two-bedroom apartment we called home to a one bedroom, giving me no option but to sleep in her living room.
 My new living situation and the crime and trouble of our South Bronx neighborhood helped me realize that it was time to move out.
 Luckily for me, my aunt’s boyfriend is one of those guys who knows something about everything, and he introduced me to the New York City housing lottery.

 [Editor's Note: Brick Underground's Inside Stories features first-person accounts of dramatic, real-life New York City real estate experiences.
-A verison of this post previously ran in October 2019.
+A previous version of this post previously ran in October 2019.
 We are presenting it again in case you missed it.]

 The application process